Music and other performance ministries

 Today there is a new generation of song writers and musicians.
 Groups of young people lead worship in many congregations and among these some shine and write their own worship music.
 Others write more devotional and solo music.
 Styles abound.
 Among the best known of the current crop of Spanish singer-writers is Marcos Vidal, a pentecostal pastor.

 In addition, there have for many years existed church and city-wide choirs.
 The Alleluya choir in the Barcelona area, or the United Churches' choir of Madrid, the Gloria choir of Valencia and the Marín church choir, in Galicia, are particular examples.
-In recent years, there has also been a movement to involve more and a t a higher level in choir singing and performance through the 1995 Messiah and 1997 Gospel projects, led by Manuel Corral, pastor of León and musical director missionary Dan Hollingsworth.
+In recent years, there has also been a movement to involve more and at a higher level in choir singing and performance through the 1995 Messiah and 1997 Gospel projects, led by Manuel Corral, pastor of León and musical director missionary Dan Hollingsworth.
 As a result of these initiatives, including several TV performances, there have been set up a number of new permanent Gospel choirs around the country.
 The Barcelona choir has over 200 members.
-These have been very effective in pre-evangelistic activities which have drawn many non-beleivers into the normally secular concert halls and in some cases Catholic churches and even cathedrals.
+These have been very effective in pre-evangelistic activities which have drawn many non-believers into the normally secular concert halls and in some cases Catholic churches and even cathedrals.

 Pray that the use of music, such an important medium for today's youth, will be effective in drawing many to Christ and helping others to develop in their spiritual walk.